FurryCoders/FALocalRepo/README.md

         * s - Scraps
         * f - Favorites
         * e - Extras partial<br>
-        Searches submissions that contain ':iconusername:' OR ':usernameicon:' in the description AND NOT from username gallery/scraps
+        Searches submissions that contain ':iconusername:' OR ':usernameicon:' in the description AND NOT from username gallery/scraps.
         * E - Extras full<br>
-        Like partial but also searches for 'username' in the descriptions
+        Like partial but also searches for 'username' in the descriptions.

-        Sections can be omitted if 'update' option is used
+        Sections can be omitted if 'update' option is used.

     3. `Options: `<br>
     Last field is reserved for options.
 These can be:
         * sync<br>
-        Stops download when a submission already present in the user database entry is encountered
+        Stops download when a submission already present in the user database entry is encountered.
         * update<br>
         Reads usernames from the database and downloads new submissions in the respective sections.
 This option can be used without specifying users or sections, if either is specified then the update will be limited to those user/s and/or section/s.
         * forceN<br>
         Prevents update and sync from stopping the download at the first already present submission.
 Download stops at the first downloaded submission from page N+1.
-Example: 'force4' will download the first 4 pages with no interruption and will allow the download to stop from page 5
+Example: 'force4' will download the first 4 pages with no interruption and will allow the download to stop from page 5.
         * all<br>
-        Like 'force' but it will prevent interrupting the download for the whole section (this means **ALL** pages from each user will be checked, only use for a limited amount of users)
+        Like 'force' but it will prevent interrupting the download for the whole section (this means **ALL** pages from each user will be checked, only use for a limited amount of users).
         * quit<br>
-        Quits the program when the current operation is completed
+        Quits the program when the current operation is completed.

-        Note: options can be inserted with or without spaces between them
+        Note: options can be inserted with or without spaces between them.

     4. After inserting the necessary usernames/sections/options (and making sure their combination is valid) the program will:
         1. Check connection to FA website